Herbalife: Products

 Herbalife Nutrition's products include weight-loss and protein shakes, as well as protein bars, teas, aloes, vitamins, and sports hydration, energy, and personal care products.
 The company's original product is the Formula 1 protein shake, a soy-based meal-replacement shake.
 The product debuted in 1980 and, as of 2015, was the company's best selling product accounting for nearly 30% of total sales.

 Herbalife's products are produced at the company's five manufacturing facilities in the U.S. and China, as well as by third-party manufacturing partners.
-The company's production process is based on a 'seed to feed' strategy, which the company initiated in the 2010s that allows it to trace where the ingredients in its nutritional products originated.
+The company's production process is based on a "seed to feed" strategy, which the company initiated in the 2010s that allows it to trace where the ingredients in its nutritional products originated.
 Since 2013, the company has operated a botanical extraction facility in Changsha, Hunan Province, China.
 The facility produces botanical extracts, including teas, guarana, chamomile, broccoli, and bilberry, for use in many of the company's products.
 Before extracts are processed, they undergo a botanical identification program and are tested several times throughout the production process.
 The processed raw materials from the extraction facility are used at all of the company's branded manufacturing facilities as well as by its partners.
-As of 2015, 58 percent of the company's nutrition products were manufactured at Herbalife-owned facilities.
+As of 2015, 58% of the company's nutrition products were manufactured at Herbalife-owned facilities.

 In China, the company's manufacturing sites are located in Suzhou and Nanjing.
-In the U.S., the company has manufacturing facilities in Lake Forest, California and Winston-Salem, North Carolina.
+In the U.S., the company has manufacturing facilities in Lake Forest, California, and Winston-Salem, North Carolina.

 Herbalife's claims of health benefits from its products have met scrutiny from the medical community, consumers, and government agencies.

 In 2008, Herbalife was sued after laboratory tests indicated that levels of lead in several Herbalife products were in excess of California state law and could lead to liver problems over an extended period of time.
 The company commissioned its own lab testing and found that those products did not contain high enough amounts of lead to require special labeling.